 "Content marketing is a robust topic and one that, as a writer, I need to remain knowledgeable in at all times.
 Right now, at a time when content needs to be pushed out on a near-hourly basis, I see the biggest mistake is when companies publish content just for the sake of publishing.
 This strategy does more harm than good because it dilutes your content and frustrates your audience.
 It's much more valuable to have 50 engaged readers, who will click your call to action, than 1500 readers who swipe away or unsubscribe, the moment your content reaches them."

 "While people are your greatest asset, they also will surprise you with various challenges along the way.
-Effectively adapting to handling issues that arise while continuing to meet HR deadlines is an important part of our work.
-Whenever possible, I learn from difficulties to be better at my ability to be a polished HR professional."
+Effectively adapting to new issues that arise while continuing to meet HR deadlines is an important yet challenging part of my work.
+I make sure to actively learn from these difficulties to be better as a polished HR professional."

 "When I began as an MRI Tech, the most difficult part of my job was juggling all of the daily tasks and expectations of my supervisor.
 I learned to seek my supervisor's feedback so that I could prioritize the daily tasks and focus on what was most important.
 Now in my career, I think I am one of the most productive techs on staff, and I'm proud of the quality of my work."